Under current EU law, EU citizens benefit from rights to reciprocal healthcare when they are in any of the European Union's 28 member states.

 The NHS Confederation, through its membership of the Brexit Health Alliance, has looked at what effect this might have on patients in the NHS.

 The Brexit Health Alliance is campaigning for continued access to reciprocal healthcare rights post-Brexit.

-This paper from the Alliance outlines how the current reciprocal arrangements work, the progress made so far in the Brexit negotiations and the implications of a possible "no deal" or bad deal for both patients and healthcare providers.
+This paper from the Alliance outlines how the current reciprocal arrangements work, the progress made so far in the Brexit negotiations and the implications of a possible no-deal or bad deal for both patients and healthcare providers.

-- The first of our blogs comes from dialysis patient Nicola Hawkins, who describes how the right to access state-provided healthcare across the EU via the European Health Insurance Card (EHIC) has given her a better quality of life, as it allows her to travel on holiday to other parts of Europe, knowing that her dialysis healthcare is covered.
+- The first of our blogs is from dialysis patient Nicola Hawkins, who describes how the right to access state-provided healthcare across the EU via the European Health Insurance Card (EHIC) has given her a better quality of life, as it allows her to travel on holiday to other parts of Europe, knowing that her dialysis healthcare is covered.

 - Professor Helen Cross, coordinator of EpiCARE, a European Reference Network for rare and complex epilepsies, writes about the innovative work being done by the network and her concern that patients with rare and complex epilepsies will be denied access to European expertise and new treatments, should the UK no longer be able to participate in European Reference Networks post-Brexit.

 - In their joint blog, dialysis patient Amanda and her partner Stephen explain how the European Health Insurance Card has helped Amanda feel less trapped by her treatment, by allowing her to dialyse while abroad and that were the EHIC to be discontined post-Brexit, the psychological effect on her would be detrimental.